connectordb/connectordb.io/pipescript/docs/datasets.md

 ## Datasets

 **NOTE:** *The Dataset API is still undergoing heavy development, and as such might change quite a bit in the near future.
-In particular, the Dataset API is not yet completely moved to PipeScript, and as such is only readily accessible through ConnectorDB.*
+In particular, the Dataset API is not yet completely moved to PipeScript, and is only readily accessible through ConnectorDB.*

 Datasets are one of the most powerful features of PipeScript.
 The underlying issue is simple: You have multiple streams of data being gathered at the same time.
 Each stream is independent, so they do not have synchronized timestamps.